hilmiyafia/bezier-curve-splitter/README.md

 # Bezier Curve Splitter

-This module splits a bezier curve into several points with specified interval / distance.
+This repository contains a python module that splits a bezier curve into several points with specified interval / distance.